National drug shortages impacting NWA pharmacies

 PRAIRIE GROVE, Ark.
-(KNWA/KFTA) — Local pharmacists say national drug shortages are being felt here in Arkansas.
+(KNWA/KFTA) — Local pharmacists say national drug shortages are being felt in Arkansas.

 Gary Davis has been the owner and head pharmacist at Sterling Drug in Prairie Grove for more than 50 years, and he said he’s never seen shortages like this before.